arthurBricq/crafty/README.md

 - Better implementation of the collision detection
 - Automatic & Infinite map creation [Johan]
-- Improvements of the multiplayer architecture
+- Improvements of the multiplayer architecture (this might not be necessary...)
-- Entities: display other players
+- Entities: display other players (as they move)
+- Entities: monsters display
-- Entities: add monsters
+- Entities: monsters logic
-- Crafting
+- Crafting menu & logic
 - Stabilization of all the bugs that we find...